BuvinJT/distbuilder/docs/LowLevel.md

     names/paths relative to the original project
     directory.
 Else, you may provide a list of two element tuples, with a specific source and destination.
-The source may be an absolute path from another location on your file system.
-The destination maybe whatever name/path you want
+The source may be a relative or absolute path from another location on your file system.
+The destination maybe whatever name/path
-    specified relative to the package being created.
+    you want specified relative to the package being created.
+Note that when using a **relative** source **outside** of the build directory, you MUST specify the corresponding the destination explictly if you wish for that to be **nested**, rather than placed on the package root.

 **distDirs**: An (optional) list of directories to
     create within the package.
 Note distResources